y0zg/terraform-eks-core/documentation/install_eks.md

 }
 ```

-The infrastructure_public_security_group_ids variable contains security groups IDs that will be added to ALB and ELB:
+The infrastructure_public_security_group_ids variable contains the previously created security groups IDs that will be added to ALB and ELB:
 ```bash
 infrastructure_public_security_group_ids = [
   "sg-1",